NGINX App Protect DoS Live Activity Monitoring

 }

-• Enable the DoS Dashboard by specifying the /dashboard-dos.html location.
-By default the DoS Dashboard is located in the root directory (for example, /usr/share/nginx/html) specified by the root directive:
+• Enable the DoS Dashboard by defining the /dashboard-dos.html location, which is typically in the root directory:

 http {